 Free Diagnostic Maths Test For Primary And Secondary Schools And How To Create Your Own

 Studies have shown these diagnostic tests to be one of the top three most effective techniques to improve student achievement (Wisniewski, Zierer, and Hattie).
 But their effectiveness is dependent on how and when the test is delivered and how the results are used.
-This guide will help you to understand how to use them to improve student learning, as well as share free diagnostic maths tests for primary and secondary for teachers to use.

 What is a diagnostic maths test?

 The results of the diagnostic maths test can be used to inform any targeted support or personalised interventions for a student to improve academic achievement.
-For example when students start their online maths tuition with Third Space Learning, they have to complete a short diagnostic maths assessment to ensure tutors know both what to teach and any specific shortcomings there may be within a topic.
+For example, when students start their online maths tuition with Third Space Learning, they have to complete a short diagnostic maths assessment to ensure tutors know both what to teach and any specific shortcomings there may be within a topic.

 Structure and format of a diagnostic maths test